tc39/proposal-pattern-matching/README.md

 thrown error percolates up the expression tree, as usual.)

-The [interpolation pattern](#interpolation-pattern) can optionally chain into another pattern using `with <pattern>`, which matches against the `value` property of the object returned by the `Symbol.matcher` method.
+The [interpolation pattern](#interpolation-pattern) can optionally chain into another pattern using [`with` chaining](#with-chaining), which matches against the `value` property of the object returned by the `Symbol.matcher` method.

-Dynamic custom matchers can readily be created, and open up the door to many more possibilities:
+Dynamic custom matchers can readily be created, opening a world of
+possibilities:

 ```jsx
 function asciiCI(str) {